From Birth To Death, Medicaid Affects The Lives Of Millions

 Medicaid pays the costs for about 62 percent of seniors who are living in nursing homes.
 The reason?
 Many seniors enter retirement with low incomes and few assets.
 And over time, many middle-income people who saved for retirement spend down their assets on health care.

-Inpatient nursing care is some of the priciest health care out there, so even though seniors account for only 8 percent of Medicaid beneficiaries, they use 14 percent of Medicaid dollars, according to the Center for Budget and Policy Priorities.
+Inpatient nursing care is some of the priciest health care out there, so even though seniors accounted for only 9 percent of Medicaid beneficiaries in 2014, they used 21 percent of Medicaid dollars, according to the Kaiser Family Foundation.

 If You Or Your Loved One Is Disabled, You May Qualify

 Medicaid spends almost $200 billion a year caring for people with physical and intellectual disabilities.
 That's about one-third of its budget, even though, according to the Center for Budget and Policy Priorities, only about 13 percent of those enrolled in Medicaid are disabled.
-The services offered to people with disabilities vary by state and can range from inpatient care to home-based services including personal care such as bathing and feeding, to school-based services for children to job coaching for adults who opt to live independently.
+The services offered to people with disabilities vary by state and can include inpatient care, home-based services including personal care such as bathing and feeding, school-based services for children and job coaching for adults who opt to live independently.

 People Who Need Treatment For Opioid Addiction

 For people who are addicted to opioids, the expansion of Medicaid has proved to be one of the only paths to treatment.
 The expansion, in 31 states and the District of Columbia, opened up coverage to adults without children who have incomes up to 138 percent of the federal poverty level.
 In 2015, the program spent nearly half a billion dollars on Suboxone, a drug used to help those addicted to opioids control their cravings and stop using.
-Several studies ahave credited the expansion of Medicaid to better access to medication-assisted treatment, which is the most successful treatment for substance abuse.
+Several studies have credited the expansion of Medicaid to better access to medication-assisted treatment, which is the most successful treatment for substance abuse.

 Other Adults

-Note: A previous version of the graphic in this story incorrectly said adults make up the largest share of Medicaid enrollees.
-Children and adults combined make up the largest share.
-Seniors and people with disabilities account for the rest of the enrollees.